When is Gods and Monsters launched? What’s it about? Is there a trailer? - TheNewsTrace

 From the workforce who made the sprawling Murderer’s Creed Odyssey comes this equally Historic Greek-themed fantasy journey, about a warrior on a mission to avoid wasting the Greek Gods.

-Set on the fictional Isle of the Blessed, now riddled with mythological creatures, gamers can wield the ability of the gods to battle the likes of Medusa, Hydras and Cyclops with a purpose to attain their chief – the mighty Typhon.
+Set on the fictional Isle of the Blessed, now riddled with mythological creatures, gamers can wield the ability of the gods to battle the likes of Medusa, Hydras and Cyclops so as to attain their chief – the mighty Typhon.

-Gameplay will include combating stated beasts, in addition to fixing puzzles, finishing dungeons and exploring the open world.
+Gameplay will include preventing stated beasts, in addition to fixing puzzles, finishing dungeons and exploring the open world.

-As proven within the trailer, the sport has somewhat gorgeous cel-shaded art work that appears to be impressed by The Legend of Zelda: Breath of the Wild.
+As proven within the trailer, the sport has reasonably gorgeous cel-shaded art work that appears to be impressed by The Legend of Zelda: Breath of the Wild.

 Can I pre-order Gods and Monsters?